Different ways in which you can engage with your local community.

-Communicate in the Right Way: at this time it is tempting to jump in with answers from the Bible, but sometimes when people question, it communicates more to them if you listen and 'sit' with them in their listening rather than rushing in with answers (sometimes giving answers straight away can appear dismissive of people's questioning and pain.)
+Communicate in the Right Way: When people have questions, it communicates more to them if you listen and 'sit' with them in their listening rather than rushing in with answers (sometimes giving answers straight away can appear dismissive of people's questioning and pain.)

-Traditional forms of outreach like Alpha, Christianity Explored etc can be done online using the 'meeting' facility Zoom.
+Traditional forms of outreach like Alpha, Christianity Explored etc can be done in person or online.

 Creative Ways to Reach Out

 See below for info on how you can use street art, window witness & other creative ideas